Andrew House

 J Am Soc Nephrol · 2022

-This study followed over 200 Canadian patients who returned to dialysis after a kidney transplant failed to determine how their ongoing use of anti-rejection medications affected their health.
-Researchers found that patients who continued taking immunosuppressants had a lower risk of death compared to those who stopped the medications or took only prednisone, without experiencing a significant increase in hospitalizations for infections.
-While continuing these medications did not prevent the development of antibodies that could complicate future transplants, the findings suggest that maintaining some immunosuppression after transplant failure may offer survival benefits.
+This Canadian study followed patients who had to start dialysis after their kidney transplant failed to see how continuing or stopping their immunosuppressant medications affected their health.
+Researchers found that patients who continued taking these medications had a lower risk of death and did not experience a higher rate of hospitalizations for infections compared to those who stopped the drugs or took only prednisone.
+However, continuing immunosuppressants did not prevent the development of antibodies that could complicate future transplants, nor did it prevent rejection of the failed transplant.

 Functional Sodium MRI Helps to Measure Corticomedullary Sodium Content in Normal and Diseased Human Kidneys.